jamespettigrew/zds/README.md

 ## Limitations

 ### Fetching objects from disk
-The strategy to achieve low latency search with minimal memory consumption was to index only positions of objects in files, and retrieving the object from disk before displaying results.
+The strategy to achieve low latency search with minimal memory consumption was to index only positions of objects in files, retrieving the object from disk before displaying results.

 There is a flaw in the current implementation in that the JSON library used ([JSON.NET](https://github.com/JamesNK/Newtonsoft.Json)) parses files through the use of a character stream, not a byte stream.
 The position info for JSON tokens is consequently represented as a line and character pair.
 Retrieving the object from disk at a later time based upon this line and character pair requires seeking through the file until the appropriate number of lines and characters have been enumerated.
 For objects not near the start of the file, this is unnecessarily heavy on IO and results in significantly greater search latency.